 Billions and billions of dollars.
-That's what the weight loss industry makes on a yearly basis!
+That's what the weight loss industry makes every year!
 Because of this, companies will most certainly go above and beyond to get their fair share of the profits.

 That's good for them… and BAD for us dieters looking to lose weight and get in shape!

 The reason it's bad is simply because their primary focus shifts from wanting to genuinely help people… to solely focusing on their bottom lines.
-One of the methods they use is by putting out false information in the hopes of persuading people into buying their next “best thing”.
+One of the methods they use is by putting out false information to persuade people into buying their next “best thing”.

-To avoid getting caught into this trap, I have for you below 7 common lies told to you about getting fast results… and what you should do instead…
+To avoid getting caught in this trap, I have for you below 7 common lies told to you about getting fast results… and what you should do instead…

 Myth #1: Pop some diet pills

-Taking diet pills is a dangerous route to travel down… and I highly recommend you take a detour or avoid it all together.
-Not only do diet pills have harmful ingredients in them that can do some serious damage to your body, they are also overpriced, and to put salt on the wound… they primarily JUST reduce water weight… which is bound to come right back on!
+Taking diet pills is a dangerous route to travel down… and I highly recommend you take a detour or avoid it altogether.
+Not only do diet pills have harmful ingredients in them that can do some severe damage to your body, they are also overpriced, and to put salt on the wound… they primarily JUST reduce water weight… which is bound to come right back on!

 Myth #2: All you need to do is detox